 Prior to the Enterprise's arrival, a scientific party of six people set up a base on Psi 2000 [to observe the planet's destruction up close] when they succumbed to a previously unknown substance that caused them to kill each other, either directly (such as the woman who was strangled) or indirectly (the deactivation of life support in the base).
 This substance was a form of water that changed into a complex chain of molecules, leading to an effect of extreme intoxication in those who came into contact with it.
 [This may be a reference to polywater, which was allegedly a form of water that had undergone polymerization and which had different scientific properties, leading to all sorts of concerns among the general public regarding its effects (since the USSR had it and the US didn't).
 The only problem with this is that the timing is a bit suspect; the English-speaking world didn't pay attention to polywater until 1966, when Soviet scientist Boris Derjaguin gave a lecture about it in England - in other words, right around the time John D.F.
 Black would have been writing the script.
-Except that the US apparently lagged behind the UK in taking notice, not really becoming interested for a couple more years.
+Except even then the US lagged behind the UK in taking notice, not really becoming interested for a couple more years.
 It's possible, though, that Black, as Star Trek's story consultant, was keeping abreast of scientific developments and so would have known about it in time to include it in his script.
 Polywater itself was eventually determined to simply be water with impurities.]
 In the base, on a surface of thick frost, the substance looked like a red splotch and was (somehow) capable of jumping to Lt.
 Tormolen's bare hand.
 This alcohol-like water was undetectable by standard equipment and wasn't affected by the decontamination procedure in the transporter [which apparently is a separate feature, rather than the default].
 The substance was passed from person to person via physical contact with perspiration, leading to them feeling something on the affected area (usually the hand), treating it like it's itchy.
 Dr. McCoy and the Enterprise's lab were able to create a serum that would counteract the effects of the substance.

 This substance caused people to lose their sense of judgment and self-control, causing them to act upon their deep-seated feelings: Sulu, for instance, considered himself something of a swashbuckler and so was chasing people through the corridors with a fencing sword; Lt.
 Riley took control of the ship and began issuing whatever commands passed through his head at a given moment; Spock lost control of his emotions; and Kirk lamented the fact that he was tied to the captain's chair and command rather than more earthly pleasures.
 It also caused Lt.
 Tormolen to wish to kill himself and to give up the will to live, and a member of the science party on Psi 2000 to take a shower fully clothed, while the party's engineer froze to death at his post, seemingly uncaring of his predicament.